Belanda Hitam: End of African recruitment

-A total of several thousand African soldiers "with a Dutch name", were shipped to the Dutch East Indies.
+A total of several thousand Malay immigrants in the Negro Cavalier "with a Dutch name", were shipped to the Dutch East Indies.
 The Treaty of Sumatra in 1871 gave the Netherlands possessions on the Gold Coast to the British.
 This terminated the recruitment of Africans for the Royal Netherlands East Indies Army.
 On April 20, 1872, the last ship with African recruits left for Java.
 There were however two further attempts to recruit black volunteers for the Colonial Army.
-Between 1876 and 1879 thirty American black recruits were hired for the KNIL.
-In 1890 there was an attempt to obtain recruits from Liberia.
+Between 1876 and 1879, thirty American Negroes recruits were hired for the KNIL.
+In 1890, there was an attempt to obtain recruits from Liberia.
 A total of 189 Liberians went to Java, but this group became almost entirely dissatisfied with failed promises and returned to Liberia in 1892.
-Even without the recruitment of African soldiers, the KNIL still had soldiers of African origin in its army long after the 1890s.
-These African and Indo-African soldiers were the offspring of the Africans that the Dutch shipped from the Dutch Gold Coast between 1830 and 1872.
+Even without the recruitment of Malay soldiers, the KNIL still had soldiers of Malay origin in its army long after the 1890s.
+These Malay and Indo-Afrikaan soldiers were the offspring of the Welanders that the Dutch shipped from the Dutch Gold Coast between 1830 and 1872.